 - weed killer

-Begin the next layer by alternating the large and small bricks again, this time placing the small bricks on top of and in the middle of a larger brick to continue the pattern.
+Begin the next layer by alternating the large and small bricks again, placing the small bricks on top of and in the middle of a larger brick to continue the pattern.

-During the assembling process, step back from time to time and make sure the fire pit wall is even.
+During the assembly process, step back from time to time and make sure the fire pit wall is even.
 Adjust as necessary to keep it symmetrical and level.

 In the newly cleared area, pour river rock evenly around the perimeter (Image 1).
 The addition of the river rock will give the fire pit a nice finished look and help keep the bottom layer of bricks from shifting (Image 2).

-Finish off your fire pit project by spreading the remaining river rock in the bottom of the pit to help with drainage and to reduce weed growth.
+Finish off your fire pit project by spreading the remaining river rock in the bottom of the pit to help with drainage and prevent weed growth.

 Resin Adirondack chairs are virtually maintenance-free and, with the addition of outdoor pillows and blankets, will make the area feel comfortable and cozy.
 S'mores, anyone?